TOSIN OSHINOWO

 “A lot of the things that we consume, we actually do not need,” she begins.
 “Yes, so much of capitalism has informed our urban environments and will continue to do so.
 But I think once you realize that it is both the benefactor and the problem—the amount of waste it produces and the realization that it’s an ideology that is brainwashing—the magic of it is removed.
 And I feel very much in that position right now.”

-“The simple fact as air conditioning—we don’t need air conditioning in Nigeria.
+“The simple fact as air conditioning—we don’t need it in Nigeria.
 You have people wearing clothes that are completely inappropriate for the environment because it’s seen as aspirational and now comfortable because of air-conditioning.
 It is so lifestyle driven that anything about practicality is completely negated for this attainment.
 Architecture plays a role in it, but it is only one part of a multi-player process.”

 “I’m interested in how some of our African traditions, materials, and our former ways of building could combat climate change,” she says.
 “There is a very interesting phenomenon that is happening across a lot of African cities, where, because they were master planned using orthodox planning methodologies, they should no longer function, [but they do].
 [This is thanks to the] self-organizing, indigenous systems like informal markets that are almost organic forms of being.
 What can we learn from these adaptations to scarcity that exist here that could potentially benefit a global conversation and hopefully reduce our run on our natural resources?”
 She pauses as if awaiting my response.